Gaangi

 Gaangi is a small river of eastern Uttar Pradesh.
 This stream rises from village Are near Jaunpur, Uttar Pradesh and makes its way in a southeasterly direction through the clay lands along the borders of Jaunpur and Azamgarh.
 It forms the boundary between Karanda and Ghazipur and joins the Ganges near Mainpur.
+According to archaeologist A.C.L.
+Carlleyle, it may have been connected in antiquity by a river channel to the Gomati and Ganges rivers.